varnish/Varnish-Book/varnish_book.rst

    ``varnishd`` creates a new child process mainly for security reasons.
    The parent and child processes are represented by the *Manager* and *Cacher* blocks respectively.

-   The Manager's CLI is accessible directly on the terminal, through ``varnishadm`` as explained in `The Management Interface`_ Subsection, or through the Varnish Administration Console (VAC) via *agent2*.
+   The Manager's command line interface (CLI) is accessible through:
+   1) ``varnishadm`` as explained in `The Management Interface`_ Subsection, or
+   2) the Varnish Administration Console (VAC) via the Varnish Agent *vagent2*.

-   *agent2* exposes ``varnishd`` services to allow remote control and monitoring.
+   The Varnish Agent *vagent2* is a HTTP REST interface that exposes ``varnishd`` services to allow remote control and monitoring.
+   Varnish Software has a commercial offering of a fully functional web UI called Varnish Administration Console (VAC).
+   Nevertheless, since *vagent2* is open, you can write your own code for it.

-   For more detailed information about vagent2, please visit https://github.com/varnish/vagent2.
+   For more detailed information about *vagent2*, please visit https://github.com/varnish/vagent2.

    ..
 C-compiler
    ..
 TODO